ESA-APEx/apex_documentation/propagation/toolboxcloud.md

 Projects may benefit from the toolbox cloudification service by bringing key functions from traditional desktop EO toolboxes into the cloud, where they can be integrated into large-scale processing workflows.
 Toolboxes evolve over time.
 If a toolbox migrated to APEx, it shall be kept up to date.
 This requires maintenance.
+The procedure to support the evolution of toolboxes is yet to be defined.

 #### How to use the Toolbox Cloudification Service